 J-1 visa: The Au Pair Program permits 22,720 youths from abroad to be placed with U.S. families seeking child care under the J-1 category.
 DOS has now developed a second au pair program called EduCare that provides for less child care work and a greater academic component.
 Under EduCare an Au Pair will provide child care services only for 30 hours (instead of 45 hours) per week and will take no less than 12 (instead of 6) semester hours of academic credit or its equivalent per year.

-H-1B visa: The USCIS has recognized that organic and other physical chemists may be classified as H-1B professionals.
+H-1B visa: USCIS has recognized that chemists, including organic and physical chemists, may be classified as H-1B specialty occupations.

 L-1 visa: Multinational companies may transfer their foreign national executives or managers on L-1A visa to manage a subsidiary or a major function or division of a subsidiary.
 Professionals with specialized knowledge such as, company products, research methods and marketing techniques may be transferred under the L-1B specialized knowledge category.

-O-1 visa: An extraordinary Chemist who is developing new drug technology and has received major prizes or awards or other recognition for outstanding achievements and with a job offer from a U.S. company may work in the U.S. on O-1 visa.
+O-1 visa: An extraordinary Chemist who has received major prizes or awards or other recognition for outstanding achievements and are considered people with extraordinary ability and have achieved a level of expertise indicating that they are among the few individuals who have risen to the very top of the field of endeavor may work in the U.S. with an O-1 visa.

 O-1 visa: Foreign national economists who have received major prizes or awards or other recognition for outstanding achievements and are considered people with extraordinary ability and have achieved a level of expertise indicating that they are among the few individuals who have risen to the very top of the field of endeavor may work in the U.S. with an O-1 visa.

-H-1B visa: The USCIS recognizes legal professions as specialty occupations and U.S. employers may file H-1B petitions for foreign nationals to work in the U.S.
+H-1B visa: USCIS recognizes legal professions requiring the JD or LLB as specialty occupations and U.S. employers may file H-1B petitions for foreign nationals to work in the U.S.

-TN visa: Canadian and Mexican legal professionals (including Notaries in the province of Quebec) with L.L.B., J.D., L.L.L., B.C.L., or Licenciatura degree (five years); or membership in a state/provincial bar may work in the U.S. on a TN visa.
+TN visa: The NAFTA Schedule of Professionals includes lawyers (including Notary in the province of Quebec) as a TN qualifying profession for Canadian and Mexican citizens.
+Applicants must have an L.L.B., J.D., L.L.L., B.C.L., or Licenciatura degree (five years); or membership in a state/provincial bar.

-O visa: Foreign national professors, researchers or scientists recognized internationally as outstanding in the academic field may work in the U.S. with an O-1 visa.
+O visa: Foreign national professors and teachers recognized internationally as outstanding in their academic field may work in the U.S. with an O-1 visa.

-R-1 visa: The R-1 visa category allows foreign nationals to enter the U.S. in order to continue or develop a religious vocation.
-It is also very useful in assisting religious organizations in the U.S. that desire the infusion of new energy into their faith through the importation of members from overseas branches, affiliates, or similar entities.
-The R category allows foreign nationals engaged in a broad range of religious occupations to enter the U.S. to perform services related to their religious calling or vocation and receive direct compensation for their work.
-Examples include minister, nuns, monks, liturgical workers, religious instructors, religious counselors, cantors, catechists, workers in religious hospitals or religious health care facilities, missionaries, religious translators, or religious broadcasters.
-The regulations exclude from this group janitors, maintenance workers, clerks, fundraisers, persons involved solely in the solicitation of donations, or similar occupations.
+R-1 visa: The R-1 visa category allows foreign nationals to enter the U.S. to be employed in a religious vocation (minister, priest, monk, nun, etc) or in a religious occupation (including teachers).
+The R-1 category allows foreign nationals engaged in a broad range of religious occupations to enter the U.S. to perform services related to their religious calling or vocation and receive direct compensation for their work.
+The regulations exclude from this group janitors, maintenance workers, clerks, fundraisers, and persons involved solely in the solicitation of donations, or similar occupations.

-H-1B visa: Certain religious professionals may enter the US in H-1B status to perform their religious duties.
+H-1B visa: Certain religious professionals may enter the US in H-1B status to perform their religious duties if it can be shown that a bachelor’s degree is required for entry into the profession.

 What VisaPro Customers Are Saying